Horse drawn sleigh rides a time-honoured Cariboo Christmas tradition - Williams Lake Tribune

 The Suffolk Punches who pull the sleigh are Hope, 18, and her daughter Grace, 10.

-Their property is also home to more horses, a pony, goats, donkeys, four dogs and one cat.
+Their property is also home to more horses, a pony, goats, donkeys, four dogs and a cat.

 A transfer with Save-on-Foods for Kim in 1985 landed them in Williams Lake and it didn’t take long for them to ‘feel like it was home.’

-“Here we have four definite seasons, and we actually have more sunshine than anywhere in B.C.,” Kim said.
+“Here we have four definite seasons, and we actually have more sunshine than anywhere in B.C.,” Kim says.

 He worked at Save-on-Foods for 25 years, but in 1996 also formed his own company Air and Water, which does bottled water and water treatment for commercial and residential clients.